 THE BENEFITS OF YOGA FOR MEN

-Yoga allows you to do the things that you love more efficiently and for longer.
-Whatever sport you play, whatever activities you enjoy, yoga gives you the energy, mental balance and freedom from tension that allows you to pursue those passions with everything you’ve got.
-You learn more about your body, start to understand how to give it what it needs and to treat it the best you know how.
+Yoga allows you to do the things that you love, more efficiently and for longer.
+Whatever sport you play, whichever activities you enjoy, yoga gives you the energy, mental balance and freedom from tension that allows you to pursue those passions with everything you’ve got.
+You learn more about your body, start to understand how to give it what it needs and to treat it the best way you know how.

 THE DIFFERENCES BETWEEN MALE AND FEMALE YOGA STUDENTS